Top 7 Best Bitcoin Mining Pools

 Interested in joining a crypto mining pool to earn some extra income?
-Here we outline what mining pools are, how to decipher which ones are best and how to join one.
-After this, we delve into seven examples of best Bitcoin mining pools out there.
+Here we outline what mining pools are, how to decipher which ones are best, and how to join one.
+After this, we delve into seven examples of the best Bitcoin mining pools out there.

 What is a Bitcoin mining pool?